-- Under California law, unions may adopt reasonable provisions regarding the 61. dismissal of members from the union.
+- 59. The allegations contained in all preceding paragraphs are incorporated herein by reference. - 60.
+Under California law, government employers are instructed to rely on unions to determine which employees have authorized dues deductions, and employee requests to stop deductions must be directed to the union rather than to the employer.
 Cal.
-Gov't Code § 3515.5. - Under California law, unions may adopt a "maintenance of membership 62. provision" regarding how and when government employees can withdraw from a union.
+Gov't Code §1157.12. - 61.
+Under California law, unions may adopt reasonable provisions regarding the dismissal of members from the union.
 Cal.
-Gov't Code § 3515. - Under California law, government employees can be forced to remain members of a union without their consent, as long as the collective bargaining memorandum of understanding contains a "maintenance of membership" provision, which must allow employees to withdraw from the union only thirty days prior to the expiration of the memorandum by signing a withdrawal letter to the union and to the Controller.
+Gov't Code § 3515.5. - 62.
+Under California law, unions may adopt a "maintenance of membership provision" regarding how and when government employees can withdraw from a union.
 Cal.
-Gov't Code §§ 3513(i) and 3583. - Plaintiffs are entitled to a declaration from this Court that Cal.
+Gov't Code § 3515. - 63.
+Under California law, government employees can be forced to remain members of a union without their consent, as long as the collective bargaining memorandum of understanding contains a "maintenance of membership" provision, which must allow employees to withdraw from the union only thirty days prior to the expiration of the memorandum by signing a withdrawal letter to the union and to the Controller.
+Cal.
+Gov't Code §§ 3513(i) and 3583. - 64.
+Plaintiffs are entitled to a declaration from this Court that Cal.
 Gov't Code §§ 1157.12, 3513(i), 3515, 3515.5, 3583, and all related provisions constitute an unconstitutional violation of their First Amendment rights to free speech and freedom of association for prohibiting their immediate withdrawal from the Union and stoppage of their dues deductions.